2022 Cincinnati Bengals season: Week 1: vs. Pittsburgh Steelers

 The Bengals started the 2022 season against their division rival Steelers in Cincinnati.
 The Steelers scored first in the first quarter when Minkah Fitzpatrick returned an interception 31 yards for a touchdown to make it 7–0.
 The Bengals made it 7–3 when Evan McPherson made a 59-yard field goal which was the longest in franchise history.
 The Steelers then went ahead 10–3 after Chris Boswell kicked a 20-yard field goal.
 In the second quarter, the Steelers moved ahead 17–3 after Mitchell Trubisky found Najee Harris on a 1-yard touchdown pass.
 The Bengals drew closer at halftime when McPherson made a 26-yard field goal to make it 17–6.
 After the break, the Bengals came within 3 in the third quarter when Joe Burrow found Tyler Boyd on a 2-yard touchdown pass (with a successful 2-point conversion) to make it 17–14.
 In the fourth quarter, the Steelers moved ahead by 6 when Boswell kicked a 48-yard field goal to make it 20–14.
 Later on in the quarter, the Bengals tied the game when Burrow found Ja'Marr Chase on a 6-yard touchdown pass. (with a blocked PAT) to send the game into overtime tied at 20–20.
 After going back and forth on possessions, the Steelers managed to win the game when Boswell kicked the game winning 53-yard field goal with seconds left to make the final score 23–20.

 With their 3-game winning streak against the Steelers snapped, the Bengals started the season 0–1.
 Wins by the Browns and Ravens would leave them at the bottom of the AFC North.
 Joe Burrow committed 5 turnovers throughout the course of the game (4 interceptions, 1 lost fumble).

 Week 2: at Dallas Cowboys

 Despite a fourth quarter comeback, the Bengals allowed the Cowboys to claim the win by marching down the field in the dying seconds of the game.
 With the loss, Cincinnati dropped to 0–2.
 This marked the third 0–2 start in four seasons, as well as the first team since the 2015 Seattle Seahawks to start 0–2 after playing in the Super Bowl the year prior.
 This also marked the first 0–2 start by a defending AFC champion since the 1999 Denver Broncos started 0–4 after winning Super Bowl XXXIII.
+The Bengals once again failed to beat the Cowboys, not having done so since 2004, and extended their losing streak against them to five games.